lee2sman/IML300/classes/class3.md

 ## Homework

-* Finish your class website design and upload it and email me.
+* Finish your class website design, styled nicely and upload it and email me.
 Due by beginning of class next week!
 * PS: I am giving a talk Thursday evening for Praxis VIII: Bodies, Technology, and Space.
 Info [here](https://usc-praxis.com/).